 However, 56% cited concerns about being a burden on family, friends or caregivers.

 Poor screening for mental health and short term doctor patient relationships

-Only 2% of those given a lethal prescription were referred to a psychiatrist or psychological for evaluation.
-In some cases the prescribing doctor knew the patient for less than a week before writing the prescription, and in more than half the cases (51%) the doctor knew the patient for less than 25 weeks.
+In 2018 in some cases the prescribing doctor knew the patient for less than a week before writing the prescription, and in half the cases (50%) the doctor knew the patient for less than 25 weeks.